-ANATOMY AND PHYSIOLOGY (4203) JCHS Only
+ANATOMY AND PHYSIOLOGY (4203) ICHS Only

-◆Prerequisite: Biology and Chemistry.
+Prerequisite: Biology and Chemistry.
 Previous or concurrent enrollment in AP Biology is recommended.

-Anatomy and Physiology is an advanced, college preparatory class that is designed to prepare students interested in medicine for a rigorous schedule in a pre-professional college program, or a professional health science program, including animal or veterinary science; athletic training and sports medicine; speech, occupational, or physical therapy nursing, etc. It is also helpful for students who need knowledge of the human body for such diverse careers as physical education or computer graphics.
-This is a laboratory intensive course that will develop a thorough knowledge and understanding of the anatomy and physiology of human body systems, and the study skills necessary to learn complex terminology and concepts.
-An in-depth dissection of a preserved cat is required.
-Qualified students may enroll for dual enrollment through Lincoln University.
+Anatomy and Physiology is an advanced, college preparatory class that is designed to prepare students interested in medicine for a rigorous schedule in a pre-professional college program, or professional health science program, including animal or veterinary science; athletic training and sports medicine; speech, occupational, or physical therapy, nursing, etc. It is helpful for students who need knowledge of the human body for such diverse careers as physical education or computer graphics.
+This is a laboratory-intensive course that will develop a thorough knowledge and understanding of the anatomy and physiology of human body systems, and the study skills necessary to learn complex terminology and concepts.
 NCAA approved course.